I'm having trouble with Qustodio for Android

 Qustodio for Android offers a wide range of options and possibilities.
 It is easy to manage and powerful.
 If you experience any issues with Qustodio for Android, please read the important notices below, as well as the following basic troubleshooting steps.

-- Incognito mode: On Android 4.4 and previous versions, if your child browses the internet in Incognito mode, Qustodio cannot report the pages visited.
-Please read this article to find more information about Incognito browsing on Android with Qustodio and how to block it.
+- Incognito mode: On Android 5 and later versions Qustodio can monitor and block pages even in Incognito mode.
+If you're using a previous version of Android, please read this article to find more information about Incognito browsing on Android with Qustodio and how to block it.

-- Time usage limits: On Android, the “lock navigation” option blocks web browsing, and the use of applications that use the internet (such as Facebook, Instagram, Whatsapp).
+- Time usage limits: On Android, the “lock navigation” option blocks all of the apps except for the home screen, the notification bar, the recent app list, and incoming calls.
 With the “lock device” option, the entire device will be locked, but the user will still be able to call emergency numbers (e.g., 911), trusted contacts listed in Rules > Panic Button, or the password-protected Qustodio app.

 - Applications rules: Note that applications will start showing up in your Family Portal in Application Rules only once they've been downloaded, installed and used at least once by the user.
 You can then enable application controls, allow or block specific applications and set a time limit for each application by clicking on the little clock icon next to the app you wish to limit.

-- Calls and SMS: Refer to this article for more information on how to set up calls and SMS monitoring and blocking on Android.
+- Calls and SMS: Refer to this article for more information on how to set up calls and SMS monitoring on Android.